 Frequently asked questions

-When do DPDP processor obligations come into force?
+When do DPDP processor rules take effect?

 Run the DPDP processor self-assessment